 What is Professional Services: A Quick Guide

-4 min read
+min read

 What Is Professional Services: Definition

-Professional Services in the Technology Sector
+Professional Services in the Technology Industry

-While there are many businesses that exist solely to provide professional services to customers, there are also many professional services organizations that are embedded in larger businesses.
+While many businesses exist solely to provide professional services to customers, many professional services organizations are embedded in larger enterprises.
+For example, technology companies often maintain a professional services team as a strategic part of their business.

 • Consulting services (technology consulting, business domain, or business process consulting)